JamieCook1517/JamieCook1517/README.md

 ## Repositories

 My repos contain Python projects made during my time at an online software engineering bootcamp including a portfolio of projects and a collaborated Capstone project.
+I also have a repository of katas written with JavaScript.
 More projects are likely to come so keep an eye out.

 ## Links